Alcohol Detox Treatment

 - Intensive Outpatient Treatment consists of a series of visits that are more in-depth than traditional outpatient programs.
 These are often done following a detox, residential rehab, or partial hospitalization.
 However, it can also be a way to prevent needing those services.

-How Do You Choose a Program for Alcohol Rehab?
+How Do You Choose a Treatment Program for Alcohol Rehab and Control Your Drinking?

 When you are ready to choose an alcohol rehab program, you will want to begin with a list of your individual needs.
 For instance, do you have a mental health condition or a medical issue?
 If so, your list should begin with that since you will need services for it.
 Have you struggled over the years due to not having a support network?
 If so, then it may make sense to opt for an inpatient program.